Betting odds explained for Grand National

 15 minutes before the Grand National all bookmakers will have the same odds

-In the build-up to the Grand National, you can shop around with different bookmakers offering different offers and odds.
+In the run-up to the Grand National, you should shop around with different bookmakers offering different offers and odds.
 Why take 10/1 if you can get 12/1 on the same horse with a different bookmaker?
-If you are placing £10, that would be a difference of £20 with winnings of £120 (12/1) instead of £100 (10/1).
+If you placed a £10 bet with the bookmaker offering 12/1, you’ll get £20 in extra cash if your bet wins.

-When the race gets to around 10-15 mins before the off time, the betting market will go into what’s called the ‘LIVE SHOW’.
+Around 10-15 mins before the 4pm Grand National start time, the betting market goes into what’s called the ‘LIVE SHOW’.
 This means the horses will have the same prices across all the bookmakers.
-Not every horse will be 10/1.
-But what it means is that you’ll no longer be able to shop around for the best odds.
-If a horse is 10/1 on the live show, it will be 10/1 with all the bookmakers in the country!
+It means you’ll no longer need to shop around for the most profitable odds.
+If a horse is 10/1 on the live show, it will be 10/1 with all the bookmakers in the country.

-If that horse then gets backed on the track, it might shorten to 8/1.
-But that price will be universal across all bookmakers and in all high street bookmakers in the UK.
+If that horse gets backed on the track at Aintree, it may shorten to 8/1.
+But that price will be universal across all online betting sites and in all high street bookmakers in the UK.

 Tip – Look out for bookmakers offering ‘Best Odds Guaranteed’.
-This is a great safety net.
-If you take a price and it drifts to a bigger one, that bookmaker will still pay you out at the bigger price.
-Take 8/1, and if the horse wins at 10/1, you’ll be paid out at 10/1.
+The popular promotion means if you take a price and it drifts, that bookmaker will pay you out at the higher price.
+Bet at 8/1, and if the horse wins at 10/1, you’ll get paid out at 10/1!
+A nice bonus on top of your winnings!

 Tips and hints before placing your Grand National bets